michaelw730/irish/notes/dates.md

 |An Aoine|Friday
 |An Satharn|Saturday
 |An Domhnach|Sunday

+## Doing things on Days of the Week

 When talking about what you do on days of the week, for example I will see you on Tuesday , take away an and replace it with Dé.
 This also changes the spelling of the days in Irish.